-Jane Barry is a registered nurse, midwife and credentialed children and young people’s nurse.
-Jane has provided some practical tips on managing a change in infant formulas, based on her clinical practice.
+As a registered nurse, midwife and credentialed children and young people’s nurse, Jane Barry has provided some practical tips on switching formula for your newborn, based on her clinical practice.

-There are a lot of different types of baby formulas.
-Most standard formulas are made from dried cow’s milk and are altered so they suit a baby’s digestion and support their growth.
-Cow’s milk formulas suit most healthy, full-term babies.
-It is a better nutritional choice than formulas made from soy beans or goat’s milk.
+There are a lot of different types of infant formula available, with most being made from dried cow’s milk and then altered to suit a baby’s digestion and growth needs.
+Cow’s milk formula is suitable for most healthy, full-term babies as it’s a better nutritional choice than those made from soybeans or goat’s milk.
 Sometimes specialty formulas are recommended for babies with specific medical conditions.
-A health care professional’s guidance is important before starting or stopping specialty formula.
+A healthcare professional’s guidance is important before starting or stopping a specialty formula.

-Some babies are happy to drink any formula they’re offered, but others are less ready to change.
-Formulas can vary in taste and it can take a few days for babies to get used to a new formula because of the changes in taste and what they like.
+Knowing how and when to change baby formula can be difficult.
+While some babies are happy to drink any formula they’re offered, others are less ready to change.
+Formulas can vary in taste and it can take a few days for babies to get used to a new formula.

 - Avoiding changes to any other feeding associations, like where you sit to feed your baby, or the bottles and/or teats at the same time as changing formula.
 Too many changes at once can cause feeding confusion.